golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### A Word About Absences On Critique Days
 Sometimes, students who haven’t completed their projects choose to skip class during critiques, because they are too embarrassed to come to class empty-handed.
 This type of absence is stupendously self-destructive.
 Please have courage.
 Your participation on critique days is essential, even if your own project is incomplete or missing, because these sessions and conversations help you understand our class standards, expectations, and criteria for good work.
 If you are empty-handed, just say so; it happens.
 Even if you are without a project, you are still expected to contribute productively to the class discussion.

-### Keeping Mental Presence
+### Maintaining Mental Presence
 Focus is precious—both yours and others'.
 Physical presence means nothing if you’re “checked out”; your *mental* presence is extremely important.
 During the professor’s lectures or guest presentations, distracted participation is prohibited.
 You are expected to be able to function for a few hours without texting, emailing, chatting, or doing work for other courses.
 Additionally, your own distraction is demoralizing to those around you.
-If I observe you doing these things, or distracting others, depending on the circumstance, I may have no choice to correct you publicly.
+If I observe you doing these things, or distracting others, depending on the circumstance, I may have no choice but to correct you publicly.

 ---
 # GRADING

-### General Expectations
+### Grades

+Grades
+Grades will be calculated with a [labor-based grading contract](https://en.wikipedia.org/wiki/Contract_grading#Labor-based_contract_grading), which will be negotiated with students at the beginning of the semester.
+This contract will be based on objective factors, such as the number of projects you complete, and how thoroughly you complete them.
+This contract will form an addendum to this Syllabus.

+In this course, your grades boil down to *fulfillment*.
+Projects always have a list of supporting requirements.
+These are very straightforward to fulfill, but if you fail to meet these, you will have points deducted.
+Nearly every project assignment will ask you to do some combination of the following:

+* **Create** a unique post for your project, in our course Discord.
+* **Upload** a static image of your project, such as a screenshot or photograph.
+* **Upload** a photo of your notebook sketches for the project, if applicable.
+* **Upload** dynamic documentation of your project (such as an animated GIF or video recording), if applicable.
+* **Write** 100-200 words about your project, describing its development process.
+In your writing, include some critical reflection and analysis of your project: In what ways did you succeed, and in what ways could it be better?

+Related to our course policies on [Academic Integrity](#academic-integrity), you must also:

+* **Name any other students** from whom you received advice or help.
+If you had collaborators, explain how the work was distributed among the collaborators.
+* **Cite and link** to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
+Citing your sources is super important, folks.
+Err on the side of generosity.

+### My Opinion of Your Work is Not Your Grade

+I may or may not "like" your work.
+But I am just one person, and despite my 30 years of experience in this field, my taste is ultimately irrelevant.
+I have been known to dismiss student projects that later proved to be highly influential and significant.
+I have sometimes brought in outside critics I deeply admire, who prove to have radically different (but equally valid) opinions about the quality of certain student projects.
+And I have even been known to change my own mind about projects a day or two after a critique.

-There are a few elementary things you can do to ensure that you receive an excellent grade in this course.
-These things may seem simple and obvious, but it’s sometimes surprising how few students seem to get this right:
+That said, there are a few aspects of your work and conduct that I care about very deeply.
+These things may seem simple and obvious, but it’s sometimes surprising how few students seem to get these right:

 * **Be good**.
 Have a positive attitude.
 * **Be present**.
 Show up to all of the course sessions, on time.
 * **Be responsible**.
-Communicate with the professor beforehand if you must miss a session.
+Communicate with me if you have a problem.
 * **Be helpful**.
 Help your classmates when they’re stuck.
 * **Be generous**.
 Make helpful contributions to discussions.

-Following the recommendations below will not affect your grade, but will bring much greater value to you in our class, at school, and in life:

-* **Be diligent**.
-Submit all of the Deliverables, on time.
-And document them clearly and thoroughly.
-Follow the instructions: do all parts of the Deliverables, paying careful attention to seemingly trivial requirements (such as categorizing your blog posts correctly, formatting your code properly, giving your blog post a title in the requested format etc.).
 * **Be fearless**.
 Work outside your comfort zone.
 Give yourself permission to weird.
 * **Be conscientious**.
 Pay attention to details of craft and execution.
 Put your heart in the work.
 * **Be persevering**.
 Become resourceful about getting the assistance you need.

-### Follow Your Passion
-*This is art school.* With very rare exceptions (I’ll be clear), I will always prefer that you make the assignment interesting to you — if necessary, by creatively bending the rules or re-interpreting the assignment.
-Our assignments are starting-points, prompts and propositions.
-Think beyond them.

-Notwithstanding the above, you will always be expected to meet basic expectations in regards to deliverables and documentation.
-Did you include an image of your project?
-Did you write the requested narrative?
+* **Be diligent**.
+Submit your work punctually, and with clear documentation.

+I also care deeply about the extent to which you demonstrate the following:

+* **Curiosity**: Are you asking questions as you work?
+* **Tenacity**: Are you forging through difficult problems without giving up?
+* **Execution**: Are you crafting with purpose, precision, and attention?
+* **Inventiveness**: Are you discovering/exploring methods outside the obvious and predictable?

+Whether or not you adhere to these recommendations will not affect your grade.
+So, why bother?
+Well, when students do follow these recommendations, I am more likely to do things like:

+* ...admit them into a future course from my waitlist.
+* ...arrange an Independent Study course with them.
+* ...recommend them to another professor whose waitlist they're on.
+* ...introduce them to outside professionals (e.g. for internships).
+* ...write letters of recommendation for them.

 ### Policies for Late Work

 Our class is fast-paced.
-When you submit work late, you lose big-time: not because of some point-deduction scheme, but because you miss the chance to share, show off, discuss and get feedback on your work.
+When you submit work late, you miss the chance to share, show off, discuss and get feedback on your work.

 At times this semester, your creative projects may be evaluated by outside experts who review your work in class or online.
 If your assignment is not visible by the time those persons do their reviews, then your work is officially considered “too late” and may not be able to obtain meaningful feedback.

-### Rubrics for Creative Projects
-The purpose of our open-ended Projects is to provide well-circumscribed opportunities for you to make creative work with code.
-Generally the Project prompts will invite you to explore a specific conceptual theme or set of programming techniques, but, unless stated otherwise, there is no correct solution, and no specific requirement for how to implement your idea.
-A Project also asks not just for a creative solution, but also for some creativity in defining and approaching the problem.
-It is expected that your Projects will be documented and published on our WordPress website.

-The open-ended Projects will be considered according to the following criteria:

-* **Curiosity**: Are you asking questions as you work?
-* **Tenacity**: Are you forging through difficult problems without giving up?
-* **Execution**: Are you crafting with purpose, precision, and attention?
-* **Inventiveness**: Are you discovering/exploring methods outside the obvious and predictable?
-* **Fulfillment**: Did you meet all of the requested supporting criteria (such as providing scans of sketches, categorizing your blog post correctly, documenting your process, etc.)?

-With Projects, it may not matter how much time a student spent making it.
-You may sometimes observe a very quickly-executed solution which succeeds because of its strong concept.
-Usually, however, the quality of a project is rewarded by extra attention to its craft.

-Projects always have a list of straightforward *supporting requirements*.
-If you fail to meet these, you will cause disappointment.
-Nearly every Project assignment will ask you to:

-* Create a unique blog post for your project, on our course website.
-* Make sure your blog post is titled and categorized as requested.
-* Embed your interactive project into the post, if this is technologically possible.
-* Include a static documentation image of your project, such as a screenshot or photograph.
-* Include scans or photos of any notebook sketches, if you have them.
-In the case of dynamic work, include dynamic documentation too: embed a YouTube, Vimeo demonstrating your project.
-Often, an animated GIF will be required.
-* Write 100-200 words about your project, describing its development process.
-In your writing, include some critical reflection and analysis of your project: In what ways did you succeed, and in what ways could it be better?
-* Embed or link to your code, if appropriate.

-**Related to our course policies on Academic Integrity, you must also:**

-* *Name any other students* from whom you received advice or help.
-If you had collaborators, explain how the work was distributed among the collaborators.
-* *Cite and link* to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
-Citing your sources is super important, folks.
-Err on the side of generosity.

-In addition to spoken and/or written feedback, the professor may also provide feedback to you on your projects, in the form of letter scores of A,B,C,D, or F, as follows:

-* **A** (Excellent): You made something notable
-* **B** (Good): You made something that fulfills all requirements
-* **C** (Needs Improvement): You tried to make something
-* **D** (Unacceptable): You didn’t really try
-* **F** (Nothing submitted): You didn’t show up
+**In general, I do not accept late work.** I would much prefer that you move on to the next unit, without being additionally burdened by a distracting backlog of overdue projects.
+The flexibility built into our labor-based grading contract should allow you to miss a project or two without penalty to your grade.

+That said, my **grading policies for late work can depend on the specific project**.
+For example: I may accept late work when there's no critique scheduled for that assignment, or if it is very important that you accomplish an assignment to master certain skills.

 ---
-# COVID-19, SPRING 2024
+# COVID-19 POLICIES

 ### Mask-Wearing Expectations
-COVID-19 is still with us; the new JN.1 variant is estimated to be highly transmissible, and is circulating widely.
-You are encouraged to wear a mask if possible, especially as we come back from the holiday travel.
-A large supply of facial coverings as well as sanitizing wipes can be found near our room's entrance.
+COVID-19 is still with us.
+As of January 2024, the new JN.1 variant is estimated to be highly transmissible, and is circulating widely.
+You are encouraged to wear a mask if possible, especially as we come back from holiday travel.
+A supply of facial coverings as well as sanitizing wipes can be found near our room's entrance.

 ### Health-Related Absences
 Please evaluate your own health status regularly and *refrain from attending class and other on-campus events if you feel unwell*.
 You are emphatically encouraged to seek appropriate medical attention for treatment of illness.
 In the event of any contagious illness, please do not come to class or to campus to turn in work.
 Instead, notify me by email about your absence before class, so that accommodations can be made.

 ### Classroom Streams/Recordings
 If you are absent, you are responsible to obtain any information you missed.
-That said, students who are unable to attend class in person may request that a session be recorded and/or streamed over Zoom.
-I will make a good-faith effort to accommodate such requests, particularly for *lectures*.
-However, I can offer no guarantees about the quality of the transmission or recording.
+That said, students who are unable to attend class in person *may request* that a session be recorded and/or streamed over Zoom.
+I offer *no guarantees* that I will be able to accommodate such requests, nor any guarantees about the quality of any recordings.
 For non-lecture events (demonstrations, discussions, critiques, workshops, work days), it may be impossible to document the session satisfactorily.

 Recordings of class sessions, if they are made, are covered under the Family Educational Rights and Privacy Act (FERPA) and must not be shared with anyone outside the course.
 The purpose of these recordings is so students in this course (and only students in this course) can watch or re-watch past class sessions.
-Feel free to use the recordings if you would like to review something we discussed in class or if you are temporarily unable to attend class.

-### Grades in a Time of Stress
-The effects of the ongoing COVID-19 pandemic make life extraordinarily stressful for everyone.
-I’m utterly uninterested in this class being an additional source of stress.
-We are gathered to make creative work because doing so is a source of meaning, hope, and self-betterment.
-Do the projects because your heart is in the work, not because you are concerned about grades.

-We will have 10 projects this semester.
-Whether you do them or not, or whether you do them well or not, has no bearing on your grade.

 ---
-# Academic Integrity
+# ACADEMIC INTEGRITY

-Your behavior as a responsible member of the new-media arts community is very important — as demonstrated, for example, by properly citing your sources and borrowed code, and crediting those who have helped you.
+Your behavior as a responsible member of the new media arts community is very important — as demonstrated, for example, by properly citing your sources and borrowed code, and crediting those who have helped you.
 These expectations and obligations are addressed here, in our course Academic Integrity Policy.

 ### Use of Free and Open-Source Code in Projects
-**Credit is perhaps the most important form of currency** in the economies of commons-based peer production and open-source media arts.
+**Credit is the most important form of currency** in the economies of commons-based peer production and open-source arts.
 You are expected to cite the source of any code you use.
 Please note the following expectations and guidelines:

 * **Use Libraries**.
 In your Projects, the use of general, reusable libraries is strongly encouraged.
 The people who developed and contributed these components to the community worked hard, often for no pay; acknowledge them by citing their name and linking to their repository.
 * **Be Careful**.
-It sometimes happens that an artist places the entire source code for their artwork online.
-You should probably avoid this code.
+It sometimes happens that an artist places the entire source code for their artwork online. *You should probably avoid this code*.
 But at the very least, you should be very, very careful about approaching such code for possible re-use.
 If it is necessary to do so, it is best to extract components that solve a specific technical problem, rather than those parts which operate to create a unique experience.
 Your challenge, if and/or when you work with others’ code, is to *make it your own*.
 Doing so without proper citation would be actionable plagiarism.

 ### Policies Regarding Informal Collaboration
 Our course places a very high value on civic responsibility that includes, but is not limited to, helping others learn.
 In this course, I strongly encourage you to give help (or ask others for help) in using various toolkits, algorithms, libraries, or other facilities.
 Please note the following expectations: